 The Barton County Commission will meet at 9 a.m.
 Monday at the Barton County Courthouse, 1400 Main in Great Bend.
-The agenda includes a project to improve the Wetlands and Wildlife National Scenic Byway overlook east of Hoisington, the Doonan communications tower replacement project and a Southwst Kansas Area on Aging Board appointment.
+The agenda includes the 22015 audit report, an employee of the quarter presentation and a cooperative effort to repair roads in Claflin.

 Barton Community College's Board of Trustees is set to approve a proposed budget when it meets at 4 p.m.
 Tuesday, July 26, in Room F-30, on the lower level of the Fine Arts Building.
 The budget will be approved for publication as a legal notice in the Great Bend Tribune; a public budget hearing will be held at 4 p.m. on Aug.
 9.

 EDITOR'S NOTE: This is the third in a series of stories on the League of Women Voters of Great Bend Public Forum Tuesday night at the Crest Theater.
 This part covers the Kansas Senate race for District 33.
 The series will conclude Sunday with candidates for several Barton County offices who are unopposed.

 The Prairie Godmothers group is known for its motto of "Women Helping Women," and that means women of all ages.
 To help make it known that senior citizens are included, members were invited to create gift bags for older women Thursday at a Build-A-Bag Beach Party.

 Before windows were replaced at the Washington Early Education Center this summer, it was possible to look into a classroom through a crack under the window, Assistant Superintendent Khris Thexton said.